sg893052/sonic-buildimage/manageability/config-setup.md

 The ConfigDB versions used by Enterprise SONiC will not align with the ConfigDB versions used by the community SONiC.
-As a result any attempts of configuration migration to/from Enterprise SONiC from/to community SONiC will result in unexpected failures.
+As a result any attempts of configuration migration to/from Enterprise SONiC from/to community SONiC will likely fail.
 It is advised that users can either use the --skip_migration option when installing a SONiC image or install the image from the ONIE prompt.